rehierl/html-outliner-spec/outliner-steps.md

 These are the outline algorithm's steps as defined in [4.3.9.
-Headings and sections](./outliner-4.3.9.md) and split up into single steps which allow to refer to each one of them.
+Headings and sections](./outliner-4.3.9.md) and split up into single steps which allows to reference each one of them.
 This document is the basis for [psuedocode](./psuedocode.md).

 * `html-specification > outliner-steps`
 * [W3C, HTML Editor's Draft, 18 July 2017](https://w3c.github.io/html)